-REVENUE EXPENIDUTURE CAPITALISED UNDER STATUTE (REFCUS) TEMPORARY BORROWING USEFUL ECONOMIC LIFE (UEL) Expenditure which ordinarily would be revenue, but is statutorily defined as capital.
+REVENUE EXPENDITURE CAPITALISED UNDER STATUTE (REFCUS) TEMPORARY BORROWING USEFUL ECONOMIC LIFE (UEL) Expenditure which ordinarily would be revenue, but is statutorily defined as capital.
 Examples of REFCUS include grants of a capital nature to voluntary organisations and back pay expenditure capitalised under Secretary of State Direction.
+Money borrowed for a period of less than one year.
 The period over which the Authority will derive benefits from the use of a fixed asset.